Digital to Analogue Converters

 Dac 2.1x V2 Balanced

 The DAC2.1x Balanced comes in a full sized case and is quite a step beyond the Signature version shown above.
 The cost is also a fair hike but the changes are very significant.

-The Paper in oil output capacitors have gone, replaced by much more costly output transformers.
+It keeps the 2.1 Signature architecture or choke smoothed valve rectified power supply but features a special output stage.
+An ECC82 triode output stage is used, and instead of output capacitors it features much more costly transformer coupling.
 As the product name suggests, this then provides balanced XLR outputs as well as conventional single ended phono sockets.

 The removal of the output capacitors provides a more expressive dynamic presentation over the lower models which goes to show the inherent colourations of even the best capacitors in this application.
 There is remarkable increase in solidity to the sound, with another layer of hash removed to give a real feeling of being one more step closer to the musicians.

 It is available with either a silver aluminium fascia (above) or black acrylic fascia (below).

-Audio Note DAC 2.1 Balanced Digital to Analogue Convertor: £4,645
+Audio Note DAC 2.1 Balanced Digital to Analogue Convertor: £POA at manufacturers request

-Audio Note Dac 3.1xV2 Balanced: £6,195
+Audio Note Dac 3.1X/II Balanced

 The 3.1x Balanced is like the 2.1x Balanced above, but features C-

-Audio Note Dac 4.1x Balanced: £10,640
+Audio Note Dac 4.1x Balanced

 The DAC 4.1 takes resolution to an even further level thanks to its use of a silver wired I/V transformer, ‘C’ core output transformers, separate mains transformers for digital and analogue stages with AN tantalum resistors and Black Gate capacitors used throughout.
 Simply awesome.

-Audio Note DAC 4.1x Balanced Signature: £19,350
+Audio Note DAC 4.1x Balanced Signature

 As above but with even higher grade components including superior I/V interfaces, E182CC output stage and even higher grade output transformers.

-Audio Note DAC 5 Special: from £33,120
+Audio Note DAC 5 Special

-Audio Note DAC 5 Signature: £61,400
+Audio Note DAC 5 Signature

-This builds upon the DAC 5 Special detailed above and is silver wired throughout, including the output transformers.
+This builds upon the DAC 5 Special detailed above and is silver wired throughout, including the upgraded output transformers.

-Audio Note DAC5 Fifth Element and Fifth Force: £96,000
+Audio Note DAC5 Fifth Element and Fifth Force